 This article is also available in: Français (French)

 Neon recently released a new and very exciting feature when they announced their partnership with TransferWise.
 With this partnership, international transfers with Neon will now be cheaper and faster!

 With this partnership, Neon is now the cheapest (and fastest!)
 Swiss bank for international transfers from Switzerland!
-It is awe-inspiring for a bank that is less than
+It is awe-inspiring for a bank that is only a few years old.

 So, let’s see what this partnership means for Neon!